Skip to main content Skip to navigation

 I generally spend my time working across these two complimentary objectives."

-Tell us about an exciting project that you are working on at the moment and why is this important?
+Tell us about an exciting project that you are working on at the moment and why this is important?

 "There are a number of strategically important projects currently in design which have been developed in accordance with the university design standards.
 These include the STEM Connect and the Social Sciences Connect projects both of which are hugely important to the University.
 These transformational projects will be designed to meet our Net Zero Carbon targets and will be supported by new Energy Centres which will provide heating and cooling using renewable energy.
 The heating and cooling for these buildings will be provided via “ground source heat pump” technology and we will extend the existing university district energy network to include these building as well as other planned developments such as the Oculus 2 and EIC 2 buildings.
 Additional interventions to the energy network will include increased energy storage and additional on-campus renewable electricity generation.